dare2defy/metalancer/README.md

 # balancer-mono
 Balancer is an automated, on-chain portfolio manager and liquidity provider.
 Balancer is based on an N-dimensional invariant surface which is a generalization of the constant product formula described by Vitalik Buterin.

 This project introduces battle-proven Balancer Bronze realease to the EVMos ecosystem.

-The goal of this projet is to **enable builders in EVMos community to jump start their own DeFi products for EVMos, using secure, audited and well-tested Balancer's codebase**.
-This repo is off-the-shelf stack for rapid prototyping of DeFi protocols on EVMos, giving developers access to state-of-the-art core functionality of Balancer, without
+In a nutshell, it is off-the-shelf stack for rapid prototyping of DeFi protocols on EVMos, giving developers access to state-of-the-art core functionality of Balancer, without non-essential and complex feautures such as advanced gas optimizations.
+Our ultimate goal is to **enable builders in EVMos community to jump start their own DeFi products for EVMos, using secure, audited and well-tested Balancer's codebase**.

 ## Our contribution
 * We've build a monorepo for the Balancer's front-end dapp and all its packages.
 This allows EVMos builders' community to start working with Balancer's front-end and Smart Order Routing source code, with instant rebuild/reload tooling enabled.
 Orignial Balancer dapp imports most of the packages as node modules, making it hard to build on top of the Balacner's code base.